Blogs and devotions

 Psalm 139:13-16 shares how all my days are ordained or planned out by God.
 That even before we were born, God saw the inner parts of our body and recorded the days of our lives.
 “For you formed my inward parts; you knitted me together in my mother’s womb.
 I praise you, for I am fearfully and wonderfully made.
 Wonderful are your works; my soul knows it very well” (Psalm 139:13-14).
 I often revisit Psalm 139 to remind me of the wonderful reality that I cannot escape the Lord’s watchful eye.
 God knows, God sees, God cares.

-Honey for the heart
+Psalm 19:7-13: Honey for the heart

-Honey for the heart
+Psalm 19:7-13: Honey for the heart

 In Psalm 19, David meditates on the limited parts of God’s Word which he had in his possession—the Torah.
 We have much more in our Bibles.
 God’s Word is tangible proof that the Creator of the universe loves us and wants a personal relationship with us.
 He invites us to taste and digest his words of truth which are sweet as honey.

-Trusting the Promises of God (Part 2/2)
+Romans 8: Trusting the Promises of God

-Trusting the Promises of God (Part 2/2)
+Romans 8: Trusting the Promises of God

 During a season of prolonged illness in my own life, I got to a place where I wondered if I’d ever be healthy again.
 Discouragement and depression set in.
 However, the turning point came when I actively searched Scripture and started memorising God’s promises as if my life depended on them.
 One of the greatest treasury of God’s promises is found in Romans 8.
 I have crystallised ten great and precious promises from this chapter.